atanasovilia/Group-Project-CCCU/README.md

 # Group-Project-CCCU
-Hello, y'all
+Hello everyone,

-Hello all im issa kamara ready for the group work There is now a document with ideas if you all want to tune in on that one in OneDrive shared folder Group Project CCCU!
+There is now a document with ideas if you all want to tune in on that one in OneDrive shared folder Group Project CCCU!

+The roles for the project:

++ Will: Designer

++ Ilia: Back end

++ Fahad: User Interface

++ Issa: Leader / Database

 Good news everone one of the first functioning prototypes is out